 Applications – the appetizers – are making the world go hungry for more digital.
 Remember the famous line from Pepsi’s advertisement in the 90’s – Yeh Dil Mange More!
 However, as applications surge, it’s becoming harder and harder for enterprise networks to be able to digest and degust so many appetizers.
 Consumers (netizens) are obsessed with it, and enterprises just can’t stop having enough of it!
-From engaging customers, stakeholders and employees to operational benefits, businesses are reaping maximum benefit of enterprise grade applications.
-And, as cloud traffic surge globally, enterprise network teams are in uphill battle to make WAN app-friendly.
-That’s no surprise, given that network is the only way to impress customers in the world bits and bytes i.e. serve better application (appetizer) experience to consumers and end users.
+From engaging customers, stakeholders and employees to operational benefits, businesses are reaping the maximum benefit of enterprise-grade applications.
+And, as cloud traffic surge globally, enterprise network teams are in an uphill battle to make WAN app-friendly.
+That’s no surprise, given that network is the only way to impress customers in the world bits and bytes i.e. serve better application (appetizer) experience to consumers and end-users.

 “WAN is about connecting people and applications, and the most fundamental construct of connectivity is Bandwidth.”

 Worldwide, 2017 witnessed 178.1 billion mobile app downloads.
 This number is projected to grow to 258.2 billion app downloads by 2022.
 On the business end, a recent study highlights that on average an enterprise has 464 custom applications deployed today.
 Enterprises of all sort are reaping maximum benefits out of Apps.
 On average, enterprises with fewer than 1,000 employees run an average of 22 custom applications.
 The largest enterprises with more than 50,000 employees run 788, on average.
 The pace of deploying custom applications in average enterprises has increased by 20.5 percent.
 The staggering statistics prove how enterprises are using application services to address the challenges and opportunities presented by the ongoing process of digital transformation (DX).

 Enterprise Application Challenges